salarkhannn/clippyDesktop/README.md

 # OpenCluely - MCQ Detector

-A minimal Electron app that detects and answers Multiple Choice Questions from screenshots using Google Gemini AI.
+A minimal Electron app that detects and answers Multiple Choice Questions from screenshots using OpenRouter AI.

 ## Features

 - **Global Shortcut**: Press `Ctrl+Shift+Q` (or `Cmd+Shift+Q` on Mac) to capture screen
-- **AI Analysis**: Automatically analyzes screenshot for MCQs using Gemini
+- **AI Analysis**: Automatically analyzes screenshot for MCQs using OpenRouter
 - **Quick Results**: Shows result in a small window at bottom-right corner
   - Single letter (A, B, C, D, etc.) = The correct answer
   - **M** = Multiple MCQs detected on screen